CHME - Graduate Admission

 - Developing a process for sustainable biofuels production

 Admission decisions and priority funding decisions for graduate assistantships are made shortly after the published application deadline.
-For the best chance of admission, all application requirements should completed in their entirety, and your GAMES departmental application should be submitted by the published deadline.
+For the best chance of admission, all application requirements should completed in their entirety.
 Late applications will be considered on a rolling basis; however, admission is unlikely due to limited space and resources.

 *Although students may be admitted for the summer term, core CHME courses of the graduate curriculum are not offered in the summer session.
 Students admitted for summer enrollment may choose to take graduate electives, or immediately begin research work at the direction of their advisor.